andersgMSFT/AL-Go/Scenarios/settings.md

 Write-Host "Environment Name: $($parameters.EnvironmentName)"
 ```

-**Note:** You can also create one script to override all deployment functionality, by creating a script called Deploy.ps1 in the .github folder.
+**Note:** You can also create one script to override all deployment functionality, by creating a script called Deploy.ps1 in the .GitHub folder.

 Here are the parameters to use in your custom script: